 The Society for the Study of Addiction (the Society) is established for charitable purposes and is constituted as a company limited by guarantee governed by its Memorandum and Articles of Association, last amended in November 2012.

 - The trustees of the Society (the Board) are elected by the membership and their role is to provide scientific direction, business and financial administration to the charitable company and in accordance with a job description which can be found here.

-- The Board shall have not less than 3 nor more than 15 members, of whom no more than 12 are elected by the membership of the Society at the Annual General Meeting, with the Board having the power to co-opt up to a maximum of 3 additional members with the same powers as elected members.
+- The Board shall have not less than three nor more than 15 members, of whom no more than 12 are elected by the membership of the Society at the Annual General Meeting, with the Board having the power to co-opt up to a maximum of three additional members with the same powers as elected members.
 Trustees serve until the end of the third Annual General Meeting following the one at which they were elected.
 Members wishing to stand for election or to nominate a fellow member to stand should follow the procedure set out in the attached document.

 - Training in aspects of good governance is given to trustees on a regular basis and an induction process is carried out for all new trustees.